-5. All values are inclusive of the current rate of Value Added Tax.
+- 4. All values are inclusive of the current rate of Value Added Tax. - 5.
+Authorisation limits applicable only where it is within the agreed capital plan.
+Any reactive/emergency work undertaken and approved from a contingency must be notified to the Finance Director. - 6.
+Authorisation limits can apply under virtual signature during exceptional circumstances in order for the business to respond in a timely way.

-6. Authorisation limit applicable only where it is within the agreed capital plan.
-Any reactive/emergency work undertaken and approved from a contingency must be notified to the Finance Director.
+APPENDIX B

-APPENDIX B Tendering Limits for Purchasing
+Tendering Limits for Purchasing